 About the Position

 We are seeking a full-time (40 hours/week) Environmental Educator & Tree Program Coordinator.
 This dynamic, tree-loving individual will inspire others to care for the natural world by conducting environmental education programs and coordinating volunteer tree planting events.
 The right candidate will be highly organized and innovative, embrace a strong work ethic, and contribute to a team that is committed to having a meaningful and lasting impact on our community and environment.

-KOB values diversity of experience, approach, and perspective with our work and our team, and we are proud to be an equal opportunity employer.
-We welcome all interested and qualified individuals to submit a resume and cover letter, and especially encourage Black/Brown, Indigenous, and People of Color (BIPOC) to apply, as well as candidates who are biliterate and bilingual in English and Spanish.
+KOB values diversity of experience, approach, and perspective within our work and our team, and we are proud to be an equal opportunity employer.
+Our organization is committed to being an inclusive, diverse workplace that is welcoming to people of all backgrounds, experiences, and circumstances, and reflects the diverse communities we serve and value.
+We welcome all interested and qualified individuals to submit a resume and a letter of interest, especially people of color, as well as candidates who are biliterate and bilingual in English and Spanish.

 Essential Duties & Responsibilities

-- Provide general program support and help coordinate various KOB community events
+- Provide general support for other KOB programs and community events

 Characteristics & Skills

 We are looking for a hardworking professional who embodies the following characteristics and skills.
 If this describes you, we encourage you to apply!